mdeslaur/fm1608-to-5101/README.md

-This is a small adapter board to use inexpensive DIP FM1608 FRAM memory chip in games that require a 5101 static ram to save ram contents during power off so a battery is no longer requires.
+This is a small adapter board to use inexpensive DIP FM1608 FRAM memory chip in games that require a 5101 static ram to save ram contents during power off so a battery is no longer required.

 For example, it can be used in Midway Omega Race or Williams Defender.